 ZOOM Erlebniswelt Gelsenkirchen is one of the most modern zoos in Germany.
-We spent the day back in 2017 and have been comparing our zoo experiences to Zoom Erlebniswelt ever since.
+We spent the day there and have been comparing our zoo experiences to Zoom Erlebniswelt ever since.
 Follow me as we take a walk through the zoo!

 The map is very clear that there is a direction to travel around the zoo.
 This is typical of German attractions; no confusion or missing exhibits where there is a defined path.
 We rarely saw guests going against the grain.